-In February 2017, FSVC started a new program with USAID Moldova and VEGA to assist the National Bank of Moldova Program (NBM) build safer financial infrastructure through the creation of a single central securities depository, modernizing payment systems and communicating more transparently with the public.
+From 2017 to 2019, FSVC implemented a program funded by the U.S. Agency for International Development (USAID) to assist the National Bank of Moldova (NBM) build safer financial infrastructure through the creation of a single central securities depository, modernizing payment systems and communicating more transparently with the public.
+FSVC’s program also provided technical assistance to the Government of Moldova in improving fiscal and budget transparency.

-Moldova experienced a severe banking crisis in 2014, followed by a recession in 2015, due to large-scale orchestrated fraud in the country’s banking sector in 2014.
+Moldova experienced a severe banking crisis in 2014, followed by a recession in 2015, due to large-scale orchestrated fraud in the country’s banking sector.
 Such fraud resulted in severe losses to the public, amounting to approximately 10% of GDP, due to the closure of three banks involved in the scandal.
 A steep decline in public confidence in the financial sector followed.

-In order to promote economic growth, jobs creation and transparency, FSVC proposed a program to help 1) set up a single Central Securities Depository (CSD); 2) assist the NBM in increasing financial inclusion and conduct a feasibility study for the potential introduction of mobile payments; 3) strengthen the capacity of the NBM in the area of crisis communication; 4) help the NBM streamline its help the NBM streamline its human resources (HR) functions; and 5) strengthen the statistical capacity of the NBM.
+In order to promote economic growth, job creation and transparency, FSVC implemented a program to help 1) set up a single Central Securities Depository (CSD); 2) assist the NBM in increasing financial inclusion and conduct a feasibility study for the potential introduction of mobile payments; 3) strengthen the capacity of the NBM in the area of crisis communication; 4) help the NBM streamline its human resources (HR) functions; 5) strengthen the statistical capacity of the NBM; and 6) assist the Government of Moldova in improving its fiscal and budget transparency.

 FSVC Monthly Update - Study Tour for a Kazakh Bank, Launch of Budget Web-Portal in Moldova and More!